Skip to main content

 Identifying Basement Mold vs Efflorescence

 One common mistake homeowners make is confusing mold with efflorescence—a white, crystalline deposit that forms on concrete and masonry.
+This is especially important when dealing with white mold in basements, which can look similar to mineral deposits at first glance.

 How to Tell the Difference